 Board-Certified Applicants: Application for admission to the Master of Music Therapy degree requires the board-certified therapist to submit a live or videotaped audition demonstrating music skills for professional music therapists.
 The audition will consist of three popular, folk, or standard songs, each sung and played on either piano or guitar by the applicant.

 Equivalency/MMT Applicants: For the Equivalency/Master's audition, the applicant must demonstrate proficiency on his/her principal instrument, basic piano proficiency (not required of piano principals), and basic singing ability (not required of voice principals).
-A Bachelor of Music degree from an NASM-accredited music program will serve as evidence of proficiency on the principal instrument in lieu of audition on the principal instrument.
-Please note that a Bachelor of Arts in music typically does not satisfy this requirement.
-See Piano and Singing Requirements (PDF, 73 KB).
+Applicants who completed a Bachelor of Arts in music submit a video recording to demonstrate proficiency on the principal instrument.
+For applicants who hold the Bachelor of Music degree from an NASM-accredited music program, completion of the degree will serve as evidence of proficiency on the principal instrument.

 Enrollment Limit and Application Deadline